It’s every homeowner’s worst nightmare.

 4. Are There Mechanical Problems?

 Air conditioners experience normal wear and tear over time, like most things.
 This means it may experience a mechanical issue at some point during its life.
+Knowing how your AC works can be a good place to start when figuring out what mechanical issues might exist.

 5. Is There a Refrigerant Leak?